caibengbu/pygeos/README.rst

 What is different in this fork?
 ----------------
-A progress bar is added when calling the function ``nearest_all`` of a ``STRtree`` object, for the project *Firm adaptation and production networks: structural evidence from extreme weather events in Pakistan* by Balboni, Boehm, and Waseem (forthcoming).
+A progress bar is added when calling the function ``nearest_all`` of a ``STRtree`` object, a feature customized for the project *Firm adaptation and production networks: structural evidence from extreme weather events in Pakistan* by Balboni, Boehm, and Waseem (forthcoming).

 ----------------